8 Types Of Ducks In Cricket

 Bronze Duck In Cricket

-When a batsman is dismissed for a duck, without perhaps needing to say it, on the 3rd ball of their inning they will stroll off with a Bronze Duck against their name.
-If you haven’t scored by the 4th ball, then the label you may need attached to your inning is 'boring'!
+When a batsman is dismissed for a duck, without perhaps needing to say it, on the 3rd ball of their inning they will stroll off with a Bronze Duck.
+If you haven’t scored by the 4th ball, then the label by then attached to your inning is 'boring'!

 I shared this feature with a mate who replied, "I'd never heard of a Silver Duck or a Bronze Duck, but I'm pretty sure I've scored both of them!" 🤣